richardTowers/verify-tech-docs/source/documentation/glossary/glossary.md

 **document checking service (DCS)**

-A service supplementary to GOV.UK Verify that allows an identity provider to validate user documents against government records.
+A service supplementary to GOV.UK Verify that allows identity providers to validate user documents against government records.

 <a name="glossary-GPG"></a>

 **Good Practice Guides (GPGs 43, 44, 45, 46 and 56 in relation to identity assurance)**

-Documents that have been developed collaboratively with HMG departments, private sector representatives and the UK National Technical Authority for Information Assurance (CESG) to ensure that the business, technical and security demands across the sectors can be met.
-The guides are intended to ensure that the delivery of trusted online user transactions will take place in accordance with the Identity Assurance Principles.
+Documents that have been developed collaboratively with HMG departments, private sector representatives and the UK National Technical Authority for Information Assurance to ensure that the business, technical and security demands across the sectors can be met.
+The guides are intended to ensure that the delivery of trusted online user transactions will take place in accordance with the [Identity Assurance Principles](#glossary-identity-assurance-principles).

 **Good Practice Guide 43 (GPG 43)**